 Do regular cash flow projections.
 Keeping a close eye on cash flow helps you make sure that enough money is constantly coming in to meet your overheads.
 Alternatively, it offers an early warning sign that you are not charging enough for your product or service.
 Perhaps your business costs or overheads are too high, or you need to generate more sales.

 Get a separate bank account for the business- it is so much easier to monitor how the business is progressing when personal and business finances are separated.
 This summary on business accounts most suited for startups explains business bank accounts in more detail.
 Get advice on keeping your accounts properly, including correct invoicing.
 If you can’t keep on top of your financial records and accounts, then outsource this function.
-Are you ready to learn about the next steps in setting up a new limited company in Ireland?
+Are you ready to learn about the next steps in registering a new company in Ireland?